IvanGH2/TransparentImage/README.md

   - allows different transparency levels from completely transparent to completely opaque
   - conversion of color images to greyscale ones

-The program can be compiled using Borland C++ Builder.
+The program can be compiled using Borland C++ Builder 6 or higher.
 If you just want to see what it does without compiling it, take a look at the screenshots provided in the images folder.